Fall Theme and Centers for Preschoolers

 Science

-Science is one of my favorite subjects, and it’s an important part of any preschool classroom.
-Since young children are naturally observant, science also offers them a lot of opportunities to make observations and use scientific vocabulary, record data and follow the scientific process to communicate results.
-Some interesting activities are:
+Science is one of my favorite subjects and an essential part of any preschool classroom.
+Since young children are naturally observant, science also offers them many opportunities to make observations, use scientific vocabulary, record data, and follow the scientific process to communicate results.
+Some exciting activities are:

 Autumn Leaves Collection